huaweicloud/terraform-provider-huaweicloud/docs/data-sources/compute_flavors.md

 ## Argument Reference

+* `region` - (Optional) The region in which to obtain the flavors.
+If omitted, the provider-level region will be used.

 * `availability_zone` - (Optional) Specifies the AZ name.

 * `performance_type` - (Optional) Specifies the ECS flavor type.